 In short: don’t forget to consider the total costs of ownership.

 Automated Testing Tools in All Shapes and Sizes: Know Them So You Can Master Them

 It took us long enough, but we—as in the software industry—are now finally employing automation to improve our own work at all phases of the process.
 One of the manifestations of this trend is the modern automated testing movement.
 For a modern software development shop, having a mature automated testing strategy is no longer a luxury.
 It’s essential.

 And a vital step to creating such a strategy is to know and master the available tools.
 Today’s post helped you become aware of some of the tools at your disposal.
 You can also look at our five-step process to learn how to identify your needs’ best automation platform.

 The tools we’ve covered today fall into many different categories of automated testing, and this is by design.

-You now have a high-level view of not only the tools available but also the types of automated testing they support.
-The next step is to zoom-in and to learn more about the tools and test style that your repertoire is lacking, in order to improve it even more.
+You now have a high-level view of the tools available and the types of automated testing they support.
+The next step is to zoom-in and learn more about the tools and test style that your repertoire is lacking to improve it even more.

-Author bio: This post was written by Carlos Schults.
+Carlos Schults wrote this post.
 Carlos is a .NET software developer with experience in both desktop and web development, and he’s now trying his hand at mobile.
 He has a passion for writing clean and concise code, and he’s interested in practices that help you improve app health, such as code review, automated testing, and continuous build.